wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 ## Introduction

+In WIS2, data is shared in real-time using WIS2 data notifications that contain a "canonical"-link from which the data can be downloaded.

+To trigger the data-workflow in a WIS2 Node using the wis2box-software, data needs to be uploaded to the **wis2box-incoming** bucket in **MinIO**, which will trigger the wis2box workflow that will result in the data being published via a WIS2 data notification.
+Depending on the data mappings configured in your wis2box instance, the data will be transformed to BUFR format before being published.

 In this exercise we will use some sample data files to trigger the wis2box workflow and **publish WIS2 data-notifications** for the dataset you configured in the previous practical session.

 During the exercise we will monitor the status of the data ingest using the **Grafana dashboard** and **MQTT Explorer**.
 The Grafana dashboard uses data from Prometheus and Loki to display the status of your wis2box, while MQTT Explorer allows you to see the WIS2 data notifications published by your wis2box instance.